-Professor Subra Suresh, former director of the National Science Foundation and current president of Carnegie Mellon University, will lead the Materials Science Council during its early stages.
-He will be joined by internationally recognized academic leaders including Professor Choon Fong Shih, former president of the National University of Singapore and founding president of the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia and now consultant to the Chinese Academy of Sciences in Beijing; Professor Peter Gudmundson, president of the Royal Institute of Technology (KTH) in Sweden; and Professor N. Balakrishnan, former Associate Director of the Indian Institute of Science in Bangalore, India.
-From March 2015, we welcome Dr. Alan I. Leshner, Chief Executive Officer Emeritus, AAAS as a new member of the Materials Science Council.
+Professor Subra Suresh, former director of the National Science Foundation and current president of Carnegie Mellon University, led the Materials Science Council during its early stages.
+He was joined by internationally recognized academic leaders including Professor Choon Fong Shih, former president of the National University of Singapore and founding president of the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia and now consultant to the Chinese Academy of Sciences in Beijing; Professor Peter Gudmundson, former president of the Royal Institute of Technology (KTH) in Sweden; and Professor N. Balakrishnan, former Associate Director of the Indian Institute of Science in Bangalore, India.
+From March 2015, we welcomed Dr. Alan I. Leshner, Chief Executive Officer Emeritus, AAAS as an additional member of the Materials Science Council.

-Commencing in 2014, the Council will undertake a raft of activities with Elsevier over the next three years, to help support the research community in three ways: supporting the sharing and communication of scientific information and data through new technology platforms and pathways; helping researchers communicate the importance of materials science to the general public; and rewarding researchers, particularly those working in difficult conditions or in countries with limited infrastructure.
+Commencing in 2014, the Council undertook a raft of activities with Elsevier, to help support the research community in three ways: supporting the sharing and communication of scientific information and data through new technology platforms and pathways; helping researchers communicate the importance of materials science to the general public; and rewarding researchers, particularly those working in difficult conditions or in countries with limited infrastructure.

 Find out more about the Elsevier Materials Science Council: